mitmedialab/ajl.ai/README.md

 ## Repository Structure

+- `backend` - back-end api written in node/express/postgress
-- `image-annotator/` - front-end client written in React
+- `frontend` - front-end client written in react/redux/webpack
+- `jest` - unit and integration tests
 - `prototypes/` - exploratory interaction prototypes
     + `fabric-test/` - prototypes using [fabric.js](http://fabricjs.com/) for rendering
     + `paper-test/` - prototype using [Paper.js](http://paperjs.org) for rendering
     + `snap-svg-test/` - prototype using SVG to render landmarks
+- `sample-data` - initial sample data from researchers
+- `static` - initial static data for testing
+- `api.md` - REST API reference documentation

+## REST API
+This project exposes a REST API with the following endpoints:
+* get /api/annotations/types
+* get /api/annotations/workload
+* post /api/annotations

+More information available in [api.md](blob/master/api.md).

 ## Installation

-### Prototypes

-`cd` into the root of the project and run `npm start` (Requires python, equivalent to running `python -m SimpleHTTPServer 8000`) or a comparable static web server.

-Navigate to the following prototypes in your browser:

-* test on 25 sample landmarked images of faces [sample-data-rotate-regions](http://localhost:8000/prototypes/fabric-test/sample-data-rotate-regions.html)
-* UI experiment for three annotation modes: [general fabric.js test](http://localhost:8000/prototypes/fabric-test/)

-### React front-end
+### Frontend
+The front end is running React, Redux, Webpack.

-Run `npm install` to install front-end dependencies; then run `npm start` to launch the webpack dev server.
+Run `npm install` to install all front-end dependencies; then run `npm start` to launch the webpack dev server.
 The application will then be available at [localhost:8080](http://localhost:8080).

+The front end currently needs the local node/postgres backend running (installation instructions below).

+#### Other commands

+These commands are available after installation within the `image-annotator/` directory:

+- `npm test`: run unit tests with Jest, then lint on exit
+- `npm run lint`: run ESLint to identify syntax & style issues in the code
+- `npm run build`: generate a static build into `image-annotator/dist`

-### Node/Postgres backend
+### backend
+The backend is running node, Postgres and an express based set of middlewares for the REST API we expose.

 The app must be pointed at a running postgres server.
-Default config will use the db name `image-annotator`, and you can configure all the connection paramters in the `.gitignored` `.env` file.
+Default config will use the db name `image-annotator`, and a set of sensible connection defaults, but if you need to, you can configure all the connection parameters in the `.gitignored` `.env` file.
 For example:

 ```
 PGHOST=localhost